 Relevant school education directors, principals and line managers will be contacted to confirm eligible staff.
 Human Resources will then forward certificates to managers for presentation to staff at a suitable opportunity.

 The department presents service medals to staff ceasing employment in recognition of their service to the students of NSW.

 Who can receive a service medal?

-All staff who have more than ten years of service in the department, are of good standing, and have ceased employment (eg retired) are entitled to a service medal.
+All staff who have more than 10 years of service in the department and have ceased employment (eg retired) are entitled to a service medal.

 Who can request a medal?